arthurysong/reddit-bot-admiralbulldog/README.md

 ![example](https://i.imgur.com/GDxjDcn.png)

 # Contributing
 Please!
-If you want to contribute your favorite quote about sadness submit a pull request with the quote added to conf.py.
-If you're not familiar with GitHub, you can submit a issue or suggestion with the quote + author and I can add it to the bot's list of randomly selected quotes.
+If you want to contribute your favorite quote about Sadge submit a pull request with the quote added to `conf.py`.
+If you're not familiar with GitHub, you can submit an issue or suggestion with the quote + author and I can add it to the bot's list of randomly selected quotes.

 # Thoughts...
 Initially, I wanted this bot to be similar to r/Dota2's [dota-responses_bot](https://github.com/Jonarzz/DotaResponsesRedditBot) that replies to any Dota voice lines with a link to the audiofile.
 I wanted AdmiralClockwerk (AC) to do something similar but with Twitch emotes.